LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 # Introduction to Apache Airflow: Automating and Managing Workflows

 ## Introduction
-Apache Airflow is an open-source platform designed to programmatically author, schedule, and monitor workflows.
+Apache Airflow is an open-source platform designed to author, schedule, and monitor workflows programmatically.
 In today’s data-driven world, automating complex processes—such as data pipelines, machine learning model training, and ETL (Extract, Transform, Load) tasks—is critical for efficiency and scalability.
 Airflow allows teams to define workflows as code, making them reusable, dynamic, and easily maintainable.
-Whether orchestrating daily data ingestion or coordinating multi-team workflows, Airflow provides the tools to ensure tasks run in the right order, at the right time, and with proper monitoring.
+Whether orchestrating daily data ingestion or coordinating multi-team workflows, Airflow provides the tools to ensure tasks run in the correct order, at the right time, and with proper monitoring.

 ---